FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 3.5 The "SourceCitation" Data Type

-The `SourceCitation` data type defines a container for the metadata necessary to identify a source(s) and from which bibliographic citation strings may be rendered.
+The `SourceCitation` data type defines a container for the metadata necessary for an agent to identify a source(s).

 ### identifier